By Shanon Roberts, on 28 May 2021

 These are just a few examples but CTAs can include anything that encourages users to engage.
 Marketers are getting more and more creative with their tactics as you will see below.

 Examples of Great CTAs

 CTAs come in many forms and styles.
 They can be direct and short, more conversational or even multi-stage.
 Here are some of our favorite CTAs to inspire your site content or next marketing campaign.

 Netflix - Free Trial

 Netflix does a great job of making you feel like their free trial is risk-free.
 You can try their service for one month free and cancel anytime which is included in their CTA.
 Notice how they spell out “what’s next” and use strong statements like “watch anywhere” and “cancel anytime”.
 The family also looks relaxed and happy.
 The big red button is just dying to be clicked!

 Uber makes it super simple for people to either sign up to be a driver or to request a ride.
 They get straight to the point with “Get in the driver’s seat and get paid” followed by a “Sign Up and Drive” button.
 Next, users are taken to another page that states “Drive with Uber, make money on your schedule” and a form to fill out.
 Uber’s CTAs are direct and use earning money as a strong motivator.

 Spotify - Upgrade to Premium

 CTAs are one of the most important tools marketers have in their arsenal.
 That’s because CTAs work to create an emotional response within the user.
-This can be done using exclusivity (a fear of missing out) or a sense of urgency.
-Exclusive deals that are time sensitive are especially effective as CTAs.
+This can be done using exclusivity (fear of missing out) or a sense of urgency.
+Exclusive deals that are time-sensitive are especially effective as CTAs.
 Try some different and creative CTAs in your next campaign and test what works best for more conversions and hopefully more revenue.